Menahem1/TagChecker/README.md

 There are different steps in the execution of the process

-**1/** TagChecker retrieves the list of accounts to analyze from a JSON document in bucket `engie-infra-tagchecker`.
+**1/** TagChecker retrieves the list of accounts to analyze from a JSON document in bucket `name-of-your-bucket`.
 Syntax of the JSON file (`accounts/accounts.json`):

 ```
 [
   "Name Of Account": {
-    "IAMRole":"arn:aws:iam::Account Number:role/InfraAccount-DO_NOT_DELETE",
+    "IAMRole":"arn:aws:iam::Account Number:role/InfraAccount-example",
     "Bucket": "Name of the bucket",
     "Region": "Which region the bucket is located",
     "Key": "key to the JSON of resource to check"